inlined/blog/bouyancy.md

 If your BCD isn't an elevator, what is?
 Primarily, it's our lungs.
 Lungs are great because we're so used to using them.
-We'll never forget which way to inflate or deflate our lungs like many new or rusty divers forget on their BCDs.
+We'll never forget which way to inflate or deflate our lungs like many new or rusty divers forget on their BCD's inflator hose.
 If you want to go deeper, just breathe out more than a normal breath and slowly "sip" the fresh air back in.
 If you want to go shallower, breath in more than a normal breath and slowly exhale.
 You can even use this trick to help find the right depth for your BCD rather than adjusting your BCD for your depth.
-If your BCD makes you _slightly_ positively bouyant, simply exhale to go down.
-The increased water pressure will compress your BCD and make you neutrally bouyant.
+If your BCD makes you _slightly_ positively bouyant, exhale deeply to decrease your bouyancy.
+If you decrease it enough to sink, the increased water pressure will compress your BCD and make you neutrally bouyant when you resume normal breathing.

 Two rules worth repeating

 - _Never hold your breath while scuba diving_.
-This
-can lead to lung overexpansion from holding a full breath while rising or a collapsed lung from holding an empty breath.
+Holding a full breath during ascents can lead to lung overexpansion, while holding an empty breath during descents can lead to a collapsed lung.
-- _Be careful of shallow breathing_.
-Only the air that reaches our lungs (or more accurately, the avioli) replenishes our blood with Oxygen.
+- _Avoid shallow breathing_.
+Only the air that reaches our lungs (or more accurately, the avioli) replenishes our blood with oxygen.
 The throat and broncial cavity are "dead airspace."
 If we don't breath more volume than the dead airspace, we're literally wasting our breath.
 If you find you're getting headaches after diving (and trust the air quality of your dive shop), you may